Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/AdaptionLoop/Knowledge/ApiClient/docs/ServiceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="serviceservicenameconfigurationconfigurationnameput"></a>
+<a name="serviceservicenameconfigurationput"></a>
-# **ServiceServiceNameConfigurationConfigurationNamePut**
+# **ServiceServiceNameConfigurationPut**
-> void ServiceServiceNameConfigurationConfigurationNamePut (string serviceName, string configurationName, SetPropertyDTO? setPropertyDTO = null)
+> void ServiceServiceNameConfigurationPut (string serviceName, List<SetPropertyDTO>? setPropertyDTO = null)

-Sets value of a given configuration property.
-If the property does not exist, it will be created.
+Sets the values for the given configuration properties.
+If a given property   does not exist, it will be created.

 ### Example
 ```csharp